crystal-ball/componentry/guides/v3 Migration.md

 ## Updates

+* Button has a `block` prop to toggle full width buttons 🎉
 * The Bootstrap mixins have been separated based on if they are used as utility mixins in multiple places, or in a single component file.
 * The Bootstrap files have been extracted into Componentry styles file, there is now a